EllenJCoombs/SICB_2021/Transcipt_text.md

 I then did a Principal Component Analyses on data that had undergone Procrustes Superimposition – this means that the data are rotated, translated, and scaled so that we are only looking at shape.

 We see that the suborders occupy distinct areas of the morphospace
-The highest variation is seen in the length of the rostrum – from the brachycephalic, stubby faces of suction-feeding species like the Miocene Odobenocetops through to the dolichocephalic - long snouted fish-eating species including the fossil Eurhinodelphids and extant river dolphins.
+The highest variation is seen in the length of the rostrum – from the brachycephalic, stubby faces of suction-feeding species like the Miocene *Odobenocetops* through to the dolichocephalic - long snouted fish-eating species including the fossil Eurhinodelphids and extant river dolphins.

-The second axis of variation is found in the positioning of the nares – from closer to the tip of the snout in the earlier whales, like Pakicetus and Ambulocetus, through to the positioning of the nares high on the head in extant cetaceans.
+The second axis of variation is found in the positioning of the nares – from closer to the tip of the snout in the earlier whales, like *Pakicetus* and *Ambulocetus*, through to the positioning of the nares high on the head in extant cetaceans.
 Note how the odontocetes occupy a large range of the morphospace.

 # SLIDE 7